Office of the Vice President for

 Protection of Software, Equipment, and Infrastructure

 Software: Software control is specified in Policy G4, Software Management.
 Before adding new software to university computers and networks, system defaults should be carefully reviewed for potential security holes, and passwords shipped with the software should be changed.
-Downloading software, particularly software that is not job-related or supported by IT or university administration, may introduce security risks and may be controlled or removed if problems arise from its presence.
+Downloading software, particularly software that is not job-related or supported by TS or university administration, may introduce security risks and may be controlled or removed if problems arise from its presence.

 Protection of Data

 Electronic backups are a business requirement to enable the recovery of data and applications in the case of events such as natural disasters, disk drive failures, intrusion, malicious acts, espionage, data entry errors, or system operations errors.
-Data is backed up as described in the Application Servers section of policy G-3, Campus IT Services
+Data is backed up as described in the Application Servers section of policy G-3, Campus TS Services

 Security Monitoring is a method used to confirm that the security practices and controls in place are being adhered to and are effective.
 Monitoring consists of activities such as the review of